AhamedDev/MultiViewAdapter/README.md

 }
 ```

-To use the above sanpshot version add the following to your project's gradle file
+To use the above snapshot version add the following to your project's gradle file

 ```gradle
 allprojects {